 - You must be at a location greater than 75 feet from any building, on land proximate to the place of generation and be in constant attendance until the fire is completely extinguished.

 - No starters such as gasoline or tires may be used.

 - A means of extinguishing the fire must be available at all times.

 - If the fire gets out of control at anytime, call the Concord Fire Department at 911 for assistance.

 - Materials to be burned under an Open Burning Permit include: the pruning of blueberry patches, dead raspberry stalks, fruit tree pruning, infected beehives for disease control, and fungus - infected elm wood provided that no suitable alternative is available.

 - Agricultural Operations are defined as operations which raise commercial foodstuffs and / or livestock on an area larger than one acre (working farm).

-- Massachusetts Law dictates these regulations found in: 527 CMR1 Section 10.11
+- Massachusetts Law that dictates these regulations found in: M.G.L.
+Chapter 48, Section 13.

 If you have questions regarding these regulations do not hesitate to call the Concord Fire Department at 978-318-3488.